NSAPH-Data-Platform/nsaph-core-platform/doc/TerritorialCodes.md

     zip code in the given year, `false` otherwise.
 In particular this function return `false` if a `year` is missing from mapping files.
 * `public.validate_zip_fips(zip int, fips2 varchar, fips3 varchar)  RETURNS bool`
-    returns true if a given combination of teh codes is a valid combination, i.e. if there are places that in the given state and county that have the given zip code.
+    returns true if a given combination of the codes is a valid combination, i.e. if there are places that in the given state and county that have the given zip code.